 As iridium is considered a minor element, very few people invest in it.
 The best way to enter this market is to trade the producing companies' stocks or to invest in special funds.

 Major producers: China, Australia, Russia are the top three.
 Others are United States, Canada, Peru, Indonesia, Ghana, South Africa, Mexico, etc.

-Gold takes third place as the most valuable precious metal in the commodity market.
+Gold takes the fourth place as the most valuable precious metal in the commodity market.
 But it is the most popular investment instrument mostly due to its long history and stability, especially in times of war or crisis.

 Through centuries, this metal has been an actual currency for many countries.
 It was a significant sign of wealth and power.
-So, there has always been a demand and a market of gold.
+So, there has always been a demand and a market for gold.

 The metal is used for electronics, aerospace equipment, medical and dental implants, and even in some medicines.
 But still, its main applications are jewelry and trading.

 Today, gold is considered the most popular safe haven and hedge investment option.
 Interestingly, its price usually goes up when the US dollar becomes weaker.
 This is because many investors switch to the metal at the currency's hard times, as it is an excellent hedge against devaluation.

 Nowadays, the price of gold depends not only on its rarity and practical applications but also on market conditions and demand, driven mainly by jewelry, medicine, and precision electronics industries.

 Annual production: about 200 tonnes.